 Exercise helps burn off the negative energy of stress.
 Doing something active that you enjoy also helps you get away from stressful situations.
 Try to walk, jog, skate, swim, dance, take a fitness class, or play a team sport on most days.
 Or practice yoga or tai chi, which can help you relax.
 Even starting with 10 active minutes a day can help decrease stress.

-Some things you may enjoy doing may be listed below.
-If not, try some of these.
+Some things you enjoy doing may be listed below.
+If you haven't already, try some of these.
 Then add your own.